christophelles/PhDfiles/README.md

 # PhDfiles
-Repository of the machine learning techniques used for my PhD thesis
+Repository of the machine learning techniques used for my PhD thesis.
+This code was written in Jupyter Notebook.

 pca_washedtextiles uses an arbritrary csv file 'file_name.csv'.
 This file should be a data matrix of the format (xy) the horizontal axis labels should be the spectral wavenumbers/wavelength and the vertical axis should be the groupings of the spectra.